kouroshHakha/circuit-fewshot-data/README.md

 You can simply run the `create_resistive_test_networks.py` by commenting out a few lines.
 Please refer to the script for more information.

-The resulting raw folder is the raw data that is required by the custom `pytorch_geometric` datasets (located in the [algorithm repository](link)).
+The resulting raw folder is the raw data that is required by the custom `pytorch_geometric` datasets (located in the [algorithm repository](https://github.com/kouroshHakha/circuit-fewshot-code).
 We have also uploaded the datasets to cloud for easier accessability.
+For more information on this checkout the [algorithm repository](https://github.com/kouroshHakha/circuit-fewshot-code).